-HomeIntel is available to residential customers of Peninsula Clean Energy and PG&E. To learn more and start saving energy, visit Millbrae.hea.com.
+HomeIntel is available to residential customers of Peninsula Clean Energy and PG&E. Learn more and start saving energy.

 Energy Upgrade California, San Mateo County

 Energy Upgrade California is a Countywide and Statewide residential energy efficiency program offering resources, rebates, and information to homeowners for home energy improvements.
 As part of the program, homeowners have access to a list of approved contractors who are eligible to install energy upgrades and secure rebates for completed work.
-Learn more at www.energyupgradeca.org.
+Learn more about Energy Upgrade California.

 Energy Efficiency Resources for Businesses

-Small and medium sized business can take advantage of the San Mateo County Energy Watch - Turn-key Energy Efficiency Retrofit Program which provides free energy assessments and subsidized energy efficiency upgrades of lighting and refrigeration systems, with free project management to help you lower your energy bills and boost cash flow.
+Small and medium-sized businesses can take advantage of the San Mateo County Energy Watch - Turn-key Energy Efficiency Retrofit Program which provides free energy assessments and subsidized energy efficiency upgrades of lighting and refrigeration systems, with free project management to help you lower your energy bills and boost cash flow.
 Learn more about this program here.

 Installing a solar system is a great way to reduce your energy bill and your carbon footprint as well as increase the resale value of your property.
 Before going forward with a solar installation, here are some important considerations:

-Property Assessed Clean Energy Financing for Residents and Businesses
+Property Assessed Clean Energy Financing for Residents & Businesses

 The City has authorized three Property Assessed Clean Energy (PACE) programs to operate in Millbrae.
 PACE programs are an innovative financing solution to help reduce the upfront costs of renewable energy and energy efficiency projects.
 By allowing property owners to spread the cost of a project over many years as part of the owner's annual property tax payments, PACE programs make renewable energy and energy efficiency projects more affordable for property owners interested in saving energy and reducing their utility bills.

 The various allowable PACE programs offer options for property owners to choose from.
 All of the City's PACE programs may be used to finance renewable energy, energy and water efficient improvements, and electric vehicle charging infrastructure.
-Water efficient landscaping projects range from drip irrigation to artificial turf installation and can also include graywater reuse systems, rotating sprinkler nozzle installation, and other drought tolerant landscaping upgrades.
+Water-efficient landscaping projects range from drip irrigation to artificial turf installation and can also include greywater reuse systems, rotating sprinkler nozzle installation, and other drought-tolerant landscaping upgrades.
 In addition, Figtree allows for seismic retrofit financing on properties.

 Visit the program links below for more information on each PACE program authorized to operate in Millbrae: